Cathedral Music

 The Cathedral Choristers

-Children age seven to sixteen prepare and perform the finest choral music for children’s voices.
-Choristers receive expert instruction in music-reading, ensemble performance skills, and enjoy educational experiences through Friends of Cathedral Music events.
-Participation in an annual week-long summer program and courses provided by the Royal School of Church Music.
+Children age eight to sixteen prepare and perform the finest choral music for children’s voices.
+Choristers receive expert instruction in music-reading, ensemble performance skills, and enjoy educational experiences and singing concerts through Friends of Cathedral Music events.
+Participation in an annual week-long summer choral residency programs is provided by the Royal School of Church Music and eligible choristers are sponsored by the Cathedral of St. John.
+The Choristers are directed by Dr. Maxine Thévenot assisted by Ms. Jordyn Tatum.

 Rehearsals